GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_data_preparation_ex.md

 :::{attention}

 This exercise makes use of the [tabula.technology tool](tabula.technology), an open source application which let's you easily extract tables from a PDF-file.
-Keep in mind that
+Tabula requires you to have [Java](https://www.java.com/en/download/) installed on your device.

 :::